fractaldotbox/ddevkit/apps/docs/src/content/docs/design/architecture.md

 - With "Copy & Paste" approach, we apply open-close principle and ensure dependencies are limited to required types and configs are loaded per usage scenario,
 - use naming conventions `.fixture.ts` `.test.ts` to avoid exporting related files at build

+## Shadcn

+Dapp needs are quite different and end to end tested flows, not just UI components.
+Fork instead of adding these into the shadcdn registry.